mathematica-pub/frontend-shared-packages/projects/my-work/src/assets/documentation/about.md

 ###### Writing Your Component Code and Exporting an Image

 1. To access your data, create a property in your class that is the path to your data, starting at the `assets` directory.
-Your code make look something like this:
+Your code may look something like this.

 ```ts
 export class NovReportChartsComponent implements OnInit {